awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-api-key-source.md

 aws apigateway update-rest-api --rest-api-id 1234123412 --patch-operations op=replace,path=/apiKeySource,value=AUTHORIZER
 ```

-To have the client submit an API key, set the `value` to `HEADER` in the above CLI command\.
+To have the client submit an API key, set the `value` to `HEADER` in the preceding CLI command\.

 To choose an API key source for an API by using the API Gateway REST API, call [https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-update/](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-update/) as follows: